mlohajner/nemo_gallery_patch/patch/README.md

 ## Gallery View...

 Nemo already has the pieces of puzzle, we just make a proper gallery out of those.
 It can show thumbnails.
 It can arrange them in a grid.
 It already has a thumbnail-size setting.

 The missing piece was making the layout properly follow large thumbnail sizes.

-This patch fixes that.

-So instead of:

 ## Minimal diff

 Only **two Nemo source files are changed**.

-That's it.
+That's it:

-No new subsystem.
+- No new subsystem.
-No new view implementation.
+- No new view implementation.
-No giant refactor.
+- No giant refactor.

 A very small change to the existing Icon View code is enough to turn large-thumbnail Icon View into a usable gallery.